ParthBibekar/Welearn-bot/README.md

   -i [IGNORETYPES ...], --ignoretypes [IGNORETYPES ...]
-                        ignores the specified extensions when downloading, overrides .welearnrc -f, --forcedownload   force download files even if already downloaded/ignored -p PATHPREFIX, --pathprefix PATHPREFIX
+                        ignores the specified extensions when downloading, overrides .welearnrc -f, --forcedownload   force download files even if already downloaded/ignored -m, --missingdownload
+                        re-download those files which were downloaded earlier but deleted/moved from their location -p PATHPREFIX, --pathprefix PATHPREFIX
                         save the downloads to a custom path, overrides .welearnrc
 ```